3 systems to make self-learning easier, Mentors to follow on Twitter and Cool Project Ideas for learning

 • Then, I got into Machine Learning and Data Science using Python.
 These were the next frontier of technology in 2018.
 But after spending months pouring through countless courses, analysing toy datasets and building prediction models for them, I realised they weren't enough to build a product.
 If I want to create something that I can put in the hands of people, I had to learn to develop web or mobile apps.

-I spent 3 years jumping from one technology to another, just trying to collect skills that would one day enable me to solve real problems and become a founder someday.
+Long story short, I had spent 3 years jumping from one technology to another, just trying to collect skills that would one day enable me to solve real problems and become a founder someday.
 Bad strategy, I realise now.

 Without a sense of direction, I got overwhelmed - there was just too much to learn in programming!
 So, slowly transitioned myself out of programming.